Substitutions in Console.WriteLine#

 with no braces, it is printed completely

-A more elaborate silly examples that you could test in csharp would be:
+A more elaborate silly example that you could test in a scratch program would be:

 string first = "Peter";